marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 So another premise of Mayson's argument reads:

-**(P4)** *Outcomes such as being a reoffender (or being a non-reoffender) are not relevant grounds for risk assessments (simply becaue these outcomes are unknown).*
+**(P4)** *Outcomes such as being a reoffender (or being a non-reoffender) are not relevant grounds for risk assessments.*

 From **(P3)** and **(P4)**, it follows that ultimate outcomes cannot render two people similarly situated.
 Further, since by **(P1)** being similarly situated is relavent for fairness,  ultimate outcomes are irrelevant for fairness.
-Finally, since the demand for equality in false positives and false negatives assumes that equality of outcomes renders two individuals similarly situated, that demand is misplaced.
+Finally, since the demand for equality in false positives and false negatives assumes that equality of outcomes renders two individuals similarly situated and thus is relevant for fairness, that demand is misplaced.
 In short,

 > The demand for equal algorithmic treatment